The Inverse Eigenvalue Problem for Linear Trees: Sufficiency of the LSP

-there exists a unique symmetric tridiagonal matrix $J$ with positive off-diagonal entries, such that the spectrum of $J$ is $\{\omega_k\}_{k=1}^n$ and the spectrum of $J$ with its last row and column removed is $\{\mu_k\}_{k=1}^n$. \end{thm} Therefore, instead of regarding such a matrix as determined by its $2n-1$ matrix entries, we can regard it as determined (up to a sign) by $2n-1$ eigenvalues. \textbf{This is our key technical innovation.}
+there exists a unique symmetric tridiagonal matrix $J$ with positive off-diagonal entries, such that the spectrum of $J$ is $\{\omega_k\}_{k=1}^n$ and the spectrum of $J$ with its last row and column removed is $\{\mu_k\}_{k=1}^{n-1}$. \end{thm} Therefore, instead of regarding such a matrix as determined by its $2n-1$ matrix entries, we can regard it as determined (up to signature similarity) by $2n-1$ eigenvalues.
+A signature matrix is a matrix with $\pm 1$ entries on the diagonal, and signature similarity denotes conjugation by a signature matrix, which flips the signs of off-diagonal entries in a structured manner.
+Given a symmetric tridiagonal matrix, we can select a signature matrix $S$ so that after conjugation by $S$ every off-diagonal entry is positive.